How to unmerge cells in Excel

 As you remember, I mentioned that when you unmerge cells the content will be moved to the upper-left cell of the merged range of cells.
 This means that the blank cells will always be underneath our original content, which makes it easy for us to copy data using a simple formula.

-To unmerge cells and fill down with the same values, just follow these step by step instructions:
+To unmerge cells and fill down with the same values, just follow these step-by-step instructions:

 1. Select the column with the merged cells.
 You can also select the entire table if there are merged cells in multiple columns.
 Click the Merge & Center button to separate cells.